fireship-io/fireship.io/hugo/content/lessons/apple-signin-with-firebase-tutorial/index.md

 ---
-title: Apple SignIn with Firebase
+title: Sign In with Apple on Firebase
-lastmod: 2020-02-09T08:41:24-07:00
+lastmod: 2020-04-20T08:41:24-07:00
 publishdate: 2020-02-09T08:41:24-07:00
 author: Jeff Delaney
 draft: false
-description: Authenticate users into your Firebase app with Apple SignIn on the web.
+description: Authenticate users into your Firebase app using Sign In with Apple on the web
 tags:
     - auth
     - ios